brunobeltran/multi_locus_analysis/doc/source/finite_window.rst

 While we would ideally have an exact measurement of when transitions between `A` and `B` states happen, it is more often the case that we have a "movie" of
-sorts: where we measure the state of the system at a fixed set of times.
+sorts: where we measure the state of the system at a fixed set of *frames*.

 This only provides us with upper and lower bounds for the actual waiting time that we're trying to observe.
 For example, consider the trajectory depicted